KEY TAKEAWAYS:

 How Much Energy Can A Solar Farm Produce?

-The energy produced by a solar farm depends on how big it is.
+The energy production of a solar farm depends on its project size and available sunlight.

 STEVENS Renewable Energy Construction Services